amlt-by-coinfirm/AMLT-Report-oracle/docs/IBaseAMLOracle.md

 Setting/updating the AML status for a specific address for a specific client as the Oracle Operator.
 The Oracle Operator can use this to set an arbitrary AML status for an arbitrary address for an arbitrary client.
-The client might, or might not, have requested the AML status.
+The clients might, or might not, have requested the AML status.
 Client might, or might not, fetch this AML status.
 If an AML status is already present on-chain, the status will be updated.
 Timestamp is not checked for overflow, and this is intentionally done for simplifying the code:
 - the timestamp will overflow in ~10 nonillion (US) years (10,783,118,943,836,478,994,022,445,749,252), and
-- the timestamp is not critical, the Oracle and Client can work well even if the timstamp is wrong.
+- the timestamp is not critical, the Oracle and Client can work well even if the timestamp is wrong.
 The cScore is enforced to contain values between 0 - 99 so the Client can always trust that the range is fixed.
 This function is protected by our Role Based Access Control, and the